uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/error_handling.rst

     ``ccl::device_bad_alloc``", "Reports an error that occurred during memory allocation on a specific device" ".. _oneccl_exception_unimplemented:

-    ``ccl::unimplemented``", "Reports an error when an algorithm or a method is not implemented" ".. _oneccl_exception_invalid_argument:
+    ``ccl::unimplemented``", "Reports an error when the requested operation is not implemented" ".. _oneccl_exception_unsupported:

-    ``ccl::invalid_argument``", "Reports an error when arguments to the operation were rejected"
+    ``ccl::unsupported``", "Reports an error when the requested operation is not supported"